 • Examine your feet for sores, cuts, or redness before and after exercise, especially if you have or are developing signs of nerve damage.

 • Listen to your body.
 Be prepared to take a break or seek appropriate medical attention if you experience dizziness, lightheadedness, chest pain, or extreme shortness of breath.

 Rethinking weight loss

 Weight loss does not exist in a vacuum.
 Rather than seeking to shoehorn a new, more healthful regimen into your life, seek to make it an integral part of your life.
-(See “Tips for Healthful Weight Loss” to help you get started.)
 Weight loss alone can result in improvements in quality of life, energy, and mobility, but the more important realization is that the overall lifestyle that promotes weight loss and weight maintenance has tremendous physical, mental, and emotional benefits.
 There is no universal magic bullet for weight loss since everyone will prefer different exercises and food combinations, but perhaps the National Weight Control Registry has helped to dispel some of the mystery surrounding successful weight loss.